kubeshop/botkube-docs/CONTRIBUTING.md

     ```bash
     npm run docusaurus docs:version 0.13
     ```
 This should be run only when major or minor version is released.
-For, patchers we won't change the version<br />
+For, patchers we won't change the version

 Please read this documentation before doing [versioning](https://docusaurus.io/docs/versioning) to better understand the process.